JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 When you load the page:

-* The code of the `app` component will be invoked.
+* The code of the `App` component will be invoked.
 This starts the code in the `useEffectOnce` block.
-* The `app` component is rendered with empty lists for the watched and unwatched videos.
+* The `App` component is rendered with empty lists for the watched and unwatched videos.
-* When the API requests finish, the `useEffectOnce` block assigns it to the state of the `app` component.
+* When the API requests finish, the `useEffectOnce` block assigns it to the state of the `App` component.
 This triggers a re-render.
-* The code of the `app` component will be invoked again, but the `useEffectOnce` block _will not_ run for a second time.
+* The code of the `App` component will be invoked again, but the `useEffectOnce` block _will not_ run for a second time.

 If you want to get an in-depth understanding of how coroutines work, check this [hands-on on coroutines](https://play.kotlinlang.org/hands-on/Introduction%20to%20Coroutines%20and%20Channels/).